 little to none will be left over to run civilization.

-Solar thermal, solar photo-voltaic, wind, tidal, wave, and Geo thermal
+Solar thermal, solar photo-voltaic, wind, tidal, wave, and Geo thermal take so much infrastructure that after allocating their own energy

 to maintain it, there is little to none left over to run civilization.